HackYourFuture/JavaScript3/test.md

 ## During the test
 Advise on how to make a test:
-- Look for low hanging fruit.
+- **Look for low hanging fruit**.
 Which of the assignments is easiest for you to do?
 Tackle that one first.
-- When writing your code, write small chunks at a time, testing each time before continuing.
+- **When writing your code, write small chunks at a time, testing each time before continuing**.
 Use temporary console.log statements to show intermediate results (remove when no longer needed).
 Don't continue until the code written sofar is working correctly.
 If you write a whole bunch of code without intermediate testing it becomes difficult to pinpoint where issues occur.
-- If you get stuck in an assignment, move on to the next one.
+- **If you get stuck in an assignment, move on** to the next one.
 You can always come back later if time permits.
-- When writing code for the browser, always open the Chrome Developer Tools.
+- When writing code for the browser, **always open the Chrome Developer Tools**.
 Watch out for error messages in the browser console.
 Inspect the network tab to examine the data returned from a remote API.
-- Don't over-deliver.
+- **Don't over-deliver**.
 If styling is not required by the assignment, skip it.
 If time permits, you can do it later.
 The same goes for handling fetch errors.
 Focus on delivering a minimum working version that meets the requirement.
 Ticking off a working version again reduces your stress level.
 Come back later, if time permits, to embellish your solutions.
-- Don't use Google as a replacement for common sense.
+- **Don't use Google as a replacement for common sense.**
-- After finishing an assignment, read the question again to make sure you actually gave an answer to the question.
+- After finishing an assignment, read the question again to **make sure you actually gave an answer to the question.**
-- Before handing in the test, read it all over again to pick out the small mistakes.
+- Before handing in the test, read it all over again to **pick out the small mistakes.**

 ## Sample questions